andy5995/c_networking_examples/README.md

 Website: https://github.com/andy5995/c_networking_examples

-## TCP SDL MultiPeer server and client
+## TCP SDL Window Updater server and client

-Docs needed.
+When you connect to the server with the client, a window rendered with sdl will be created.
+Clicking in the client or server window will move a geometric shape to the coordinates where you clicked.

 ## Dual Stack Echo Server